cortezalegacy/corteza-webapp-common/manual/automation-scripts/README.md

  - if string, use as module name and load module
  - object, verify that it has namespaceID and moduleID properties
  - if null, use current $module (when available)

+## Modifying current $record and returning from automation script

+Rules:

+ - Critical scripts have to be executed sucessfully and return [truthy](https://developer.mozilla.org/en-US/docs/Glossary/Truthy) value.
+ - Scripts can return Record value or modify $record
+ - Modifications and return values of async scripts are ignored
+ - Modifications and return values of after* triggers are ignored